getgauge-examples/java-gradle-selenium/README.md

 This is an example project for doing web automation testing with [Gauge](http://getgauge.io).
 This project tests some of the functionalities of the [active admin demo](https://github.com/getgauge/activeadmin-demo) app.
 This app is hosted as a Java WAR (with embedded Jetty).

 ## Running this example
-The tests are run on Firefox by default.
+The tests are run on Chrome by default.

 ### Prerequisites